Curriculum-Assurance-Team/Curriculum_Engagement_and_Usage_Analysis/README.md

 8. **Unanticipated Insights:** In addition to the specified questions, proactively uncover any other significant findings, trends, or insights that could be valuable for decision-making.

+**Initial Questions**
+1. Identify the lesson that consistently garners the highest traffic across cohorts within each program?
+2. Is there a particular cohort that has demonstrated significantly higher engagement with a specific lesson than other cohorts, warranting further investigation?
+3. Identify instances of active students who exhibit minimal interaction with the curriculum?
+If so,provide insights into these students' behavior and engagement patterns?
+4. Detect any potentially unauthorized access or suspicious activities, including unusual access patterns or indications of web scraping?
+Are there any indications of suspicious IP addresses?
+5. Has the access for students and alumni to both curriculums (web development to data science, data science to web development) been disabled as intended at some point in 2019?
+Confirm if this change was implemented and if so, when?
+6. Outline the topics that graduates continue to reference beyond their graduation and into their professional roles for both programs?
+7. Which lessons have recorded the lowest levels of access?
+8. Is there any additional information or insights that you believe would be pertinent for me to be aware of?

 **Instructions to Reproduce the Final Project Notebook** To successfully run/reproduce the final project notebook, please follow these steps: